asawilliams/javascript/README.md

     };
     ```

+  Booleans should start with either 'is' or 'has'.

+    ```javascript
+    // bad
+    var male = false

+    // good
+    var isMale = false;
+    ```

     **[[⬆]](#TOC)**

 ## <a name='accessors'>Accessors</a>

-  - Accessor functions for properties are not required
+  Accessor functions for properties are not required
-  - If you do make accessor functions use getVal() and setVal('hello')
+  If you do make accessor functions use getVal() and setVal('hello')

     ```javascript
     // bad